Transporting your Airsoft guns:

 There is absolutely no aggressive physical contact allowed at TCA events.
 Fighting is grounds for immediate expulsion from the event.
 Depending on the severity of the incident the player may be banned from all future TCA events, public admonishment for their behavior, and if necessary law enforcement will be contacted.

 Hit Recognition: When you are hit raise your hand(s) over your head and yell loudly “I’m hit!!” or otherwise signify you have been eliminated.
 Do this quickly and leave the area of engagement as quickly as you can to avoid getting in the way and avoid getting shot further.
-If you have a dead rag (bright red bandana or shop towel) pull it out and wave it to further indicate your eliminated status or place it on your head and exit the area.
+Dead rag (bright red bandana or shop towel) pull it out and wave it to further indicate your eliminated status or place it on your head and exit the area.

-Surrender Rules: The Minnesota Airsoft Association® does not allow players to engage targets within a 10-foot radius unless in a Surrender situation.
+Surrender Rules: Twin Cities Airsoft does not allow players to engage targets within a 10-foot radius unless in a Surrender situation.
 The primary reason to make a Surrender call is to show respect for another player by not shooting, and possibly injuring, the player that you have the obvious and uncontested advantage over.
 The Surrender rule is in place to avoid point blank engagements.

 For a Surrender to be legitimate, the following condition must be met between the player asking for the Surrender (Attacking Player) and the Opposing Player: